Politics of the United Kingdom

 Under the United Kingdom's parliamentary system, executive power is exercised by His Majesty's Government, whose prime minister is formally appointed by the king to act in his name.
-The king must appoint a member of parliament that can command the confidence of the House of Commons, usually the leader of the majority party or apparent majority party, though the king may choose to appoint an alternative if they say that they cannot expect the confidence of the House.
+The king must appoint an existing member of parliament that can command the confidence of the House of Commons, usually the leader of the majority party or apparent majority party, though the king may choose to appoint an alternative if they say that they cannot expect the confidence of the House.
 Having taken office, the prime minister can then appoint all other ministers from parliament.

 The Parliament has two houses: the House of Commons and the House of Lords.
 The Crown in Parliament is the UK's supreme legislative body, with unlimited powers of legislation subject only to convention.
 Normally bills passed by both Houses become law when presented for Royal Assent.
 However, there is provision in the Parliament Acts by which the democratically elected House of Commons could exceptionally obtain Royal Assent to a bill which the House of Lords has repeatedly failed or refused to pass.
 However, any use of this Parliament Acts procedure could provoke a constitutional crisis.

 Parliament has devolved some legislative powers to the parliaments of Scotland and Wales and the assembly of Northern Ireland.
 Many other limited powers are granted by statute to the Privy Council, H.M.Ministers or other authorities, to make delegated legislation on particular subjects.

-The British political system is a multiple-party system and was according to the V-Dem Democracy Indices 2023 the 22nd most electorally democratic in the world.
+The British political system is a Multi-party system and was according to the V-Dem Democracy Indices 2023 the 22nd most electorally democratic in the world.
 From the 1920s to date, the two dominant parties have been the Conservative Party and the Labour Party.
 Before the Labour Party rose in British politics, the Liberal Party was the other major political party, along with the Conservatives.
 While coalition and minority governments have been an occasional feature of parliamentary politics, the first-past-the-post electoral system used for general elections tends to maintain the dominance of these two parties, though each has in the past century relied upon a third party, such as the Liberal Democrats, to deliver a working majority in Parliament.
 A Conservative–Liberal Democrat coalition government held office from 2010 until 2015, the first coalition since 1945.
 The coalition ended following parliamentary elections on 7 May 2015, in which the Conservative Party won an outright majority of seats, 330 of the 650 seats in the House of Commons, while their coalition partners lost all but eight seats.